 Strategies for Risk Assessment and Management in CPS Environments

 Effective cybersecurity for Cyber-Physical Systems hinges on a robust risk assessment and management strategy.
 Building upon the security frameworks and standards discussed previously, this section delves into the practical approaches for identifying, analyzing, and treating risks specific to CPS environments.
-Similar to how Site Reliability Engineering (SRE) emphasizes proactive measures to ensure system stability, CPS risk management aims to preemptively address potential security failures.
+Organizations increasingly rely on data-driven insights to understand risk; platforms like macro analysis with AI demonstrate how sophisticated systems track complex dependencies and market risks in real time.

 What is Risk Assessment in CPS?